Textbook Chapter 2-3

 Section: Ethics In Marketing

-Directions: Your second quiz is on the second section of Chapter 2-3 titled Ethics In Marketing.
+Directions: Your third quiz is on the second section of Chapter 2-3 titled Ethics In Marketing.
 This section goes from pages 51-53.
-Watch the video below, read the summary and take the quiz below.
+Watch the video below "Discuss How Ethical Issues Affect Marketers Professional Responsibilities" (2:49) , read the summary and take the quiz below.

 Main Points "Ethics In Marketing": (Textbook Pages 51-53)